Tag Archive for: seasons

 The fibre in hay and other forages is digested in your horse’s hindgut via the process of bacterial fermentation.
 A by-product of this fermentation process is HEAT!

-So by feeding extra forage you are giving your horse’s resident population of bacteria more fibre to ferment… which in-turn means they will generate more heat and help to keep your horse warm.
+By feeding extra forage in cold weather, you are giving your horse’s resident population of bacteria more fibre to ferment… which in-turn means they will generate more heat and help to keep your horse warm.
 Neat huh!

 Just keep in mind though that you can overdo it.
 Feeding more than about 3% of your horse’s bodyweight in feed per day (or more than 3 lb/100 lb BW; 3 kg/100 kg BW) will have the effect of increasing passage rate through the gut.